 • Recovery from anaesthesia can take 30 minutes to 3 hours, depending on the animal and on the length of the procedure.
 For safety reasons and to avoid stimulating your horse, owners are not allowed near their horses during the recovery period.

-• Horses should only be transported once fully recovered from the anaesthetic and only after your veterinarian has given you permission to do so.
-Most horses undergoing surgery will stay in the clinic overnight but horses may be discharged the same day under specific circumstances.
+• Horses should only be transported once fully recovered from the anaesthetic and only after your veterinarian has advised it is safe to do so.
+Most horses undergoing surgery will stay in the clinic at least overnight, but horses may be discharged the same day under specific circumstances.

 Performing medical and surgical procedures in a standing position and under heavy sedation is a valuable alternative to general anaesthesia in some cases.